mcci-catena/Catena-Sketches/catena4410_sensor1/README.md

 # Catena 4410 Sensor1 Sketch

-This sketch is used for the Ithaca power project and other AC power management applications.
-It's also a great starting point for doing Catena 4410 work.
-Because of the portability features of the [Catena-Arduino-Platform](https://github.com/mcci-catena/Catena-Arduino-Platform) library.
-And also this sketch demonstrates the MCCI Catena&reg; 4410 as a remote temperature/humidity/light/water/soil sensor.
+This sketch is used in remote applications to measure various parameters.
+And also this sketch demonstrates the MCCI Catena&reg; 4410 as a remote temperature/humidity/light sensor.

 <!-- markdownlint-disable MD004 MD033 -->
 <!-- markdownlint-capture -->